jostylr/role-dnd-hybrid/src/magic.md

         - 10+5 damage per round frozen

-### UM Air
+## Air

+Manipulates air for wind, sound, storms, etc.

 0:Breeze
     - Creates a gentle breeze
-        - 10+5mph
+    - 10mph
     - For each 5mph above 10, -1 to ranged weapons
     - 10mph can move clouds of gas, 15+ starts to disperse at 5 rounds and lowers by 1
     - 1+1 minute
     - 1000+1000 cubic ft
     - Control direction on action
 1:Perceive Air flows
     - Perceive small changes in air flow
     - 1+1 Perception checks for sound based (whispers, invisibility)
     - 1+1 targets
     - 1+1 hour
 2:Sound Manipulation
     - Can manipulate sounds in a volume
     - Range to center: 30+30ft
     - Effect volume: sphere radius 10+10ft
     - 1+1 minute
     - Reduce sound in volume by 10+10decibels
     - +2 Reduce sound in or out of the surface area
     - +5 Thunderclap in sphere; 1+1 round; 5+5 damage
     - +8 Change volume to be any connected shape (tendrils fine) 3:Clouds
     - Create various clouds with different effectives
     - Range to center: 90+30ft
     - Effect volume: sphere radius 20+10ft
     - Dense fog cloud; reduce vision to 20ft
     - 3+3 rounds
     - Moves at 5+5ft per round upon command
     - +3 Stink cloud; on defense failure, incapable of anything except fleeing cloud; takes round failures to recover
     - +6 Poison cloud; Poisoned on failure.
 Receives 3+3 damage per round for rounds equal to failure points.
 Can resist poison on subsequent rounds vs (remaining rounds)*(2+1)
     - +9 Freezing cloud; Take freezing damage 7+5 damage each round in cloud.
     - +12 Acid cloud; Take acid damage 15+5 damage each roundin cloud 4:Storms
     - Create storms.
 Must be able to see origin point of storm outside
     - 100+100 sq ft radius
     - 1000+1000 ft range to center
     - 1+2 minute
     - Hard rain and heavy wind making motion and visibility hard
     - +3 Add torrential rain causing powerful floods
     - +3 Add Gale force winds make
     - +6 Lightninig randomly striking with 20+20 damage per bolt 5+5%
       chance of hitting a target in storm area
     - +3 Control lightning strikes 1+1 bolt per round
 5:Vacuum
     - Suck air out of a volume
     - Volume: Sphere 20 +10 ft
     - Range: 30+30 ft
     - 1+1 round
     - No sound in or out of volume
     - 10+5 damage per round
     - 10+5% chance of unconsciousness
 6:Turn Earth
     - Turns Earth Elementals away
     - 1+1 Earth elemental
     - Spell attack - air defense = number of rounds fleeing
     - 60+30 ft range
 7:Summon Air
     - Summons Air Elemental.
 Goes on caster's turn based on mental commands
     - 5+2CR
     - 10+10 minutes
 8:Transform into Gas
     - Transform objects into gas controllable by caster
     - Gas can move at 10+5mph
     - 1+1 hour
     - Volume 20+10 ft radius of sphere, selective in that
     - Range 100+100 ft
     - For unwilling, spell attack-defence is used to determine transformation.
 If succeed, caster can disperse but each round spell attack vs defence is used to determine damage; if it fails, then transforms back.

 ### UM Earth